VisualFP/docs/SA/design_concept/content/design/design_iteration_2_decisions_sum_type_destruction.typ

     caption: "Example of pattern-matching in Haskell" )<pattern-matching-example-haskell>

-An easier way to implement this is to generate a function which has a parameter function per constructor of the sum type and an output type.
-These parameter functions take the type constructor arguments as their input parameters and map them to the output type.
-This is called a destruction function. @destruction-function-example-haskell shows how such a destruction function would look like for the example mentioned above.
+An easier way to implement this is to generate a function with a parameter function per the sum type and output type constructor.
+These parameter functions take the type constructor arguments as input parameters and map them to the output type.
+This is called a destruction function. @destruction-function-example-haskell shows what such a destruction function would look like for the abovementioned example.

 #figure(